royjkim/Skills/README.md

       * jQuery, requireJS, scrollMagic, TweenMax, splitText, imagesloaded
   * JavaScript(used skills, summary)
       * custom elements used
-      * for better compatibility ES5 used
+      * for better compatibility disable to use ES6, ES7
       * sustaining existing code architectures
       * for faster and less resources, performance optimized
   * Design Pattern(used skills, summary)